2022 Midlothian Council election

-The 2022 Midlothian Council election took place on 5 May 2022 as part of the 2022 Scottish local elections.
-The election used the seven wards created under the Local Governance (Scotland) Act 2004, with 23 councillors being elected.
-Each ward elected three members, using the STV electoral system.
+Elections to Midlothian Council took place on 5 May 2022 as part of the 2022 Scottish local elections.
+The election used the six wards created under the Local Governance (Scotland) Act 2004, with 18 councillors being elected.
+Each ward elected three members, using the STV electoral system - a form of proportional representation.

-For the first time, the Scottish National Party emerged as the largest party on the council with eight seats, with Scottish Labour winning seven and the Scottish Conservatives three.
+For the first time, the Scottish National Party emerged as the largest party on the council with eight seats, with Labour winning seven and the Conservatives three.

+Background

+Previous election

+At the previous election in 2017, the Labour party won the most seats at 7, closely followed by the SNP and the Conservatives, with 6 & 5 respectively.
+The Conservatives increased their vote share by over 14%, while Labour and the SNP dropped sharply in vote share, with 9.3%, and 8.8% drops respectively.